max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 series:
     - flight price prediction
 date: '2021-04-18'
-lastmod: '2021-05-19'
+lastmod: '2023-07-27'
 featuredImage: images/ryanair.jpg
 draft: false
 ---
-In this blog series, we'll discuss how to use machine learning to predict the price of travel itineraries.
+In this blog series, we&#39;ll discuss how to use machine learning to predict the price of travel itineraries.

 <!--more-->